This article is our attempt to decide what IHG One Rewards points are worth. How should you value them?

 To keep things simple, we do not adjust for the fact that you would earn points back if you paid cash instead.
 This can have a noticeable impact when generous bonuses are running.

 IHG One Rewards has historically run more generous promotions than the other major chains, but this has not been true since the pandemic.

 The HfP average valuation of an IHG One Rewards point:

 We are not justifying this valuation, except to say that I have looked at enough IHG One Rewards redemptions over the years to be happy with it.

-The steep rise in hotel cash rates in Summer 2022 has not impacted our valuation because IHG has now primarily moved to dynamic pricing, where the points cost is linked to price.
+The steep rise in hotel cash rates post pandemic has not impacted our valuation because IHG has now primarily moved to dynamic pricing, where the points cost is linked to price.

 How high can value go on the upside?